-- Services must be rendered by a contracted provider. - You must pay any extra costs or services outside of the dental codes and coverage outlined in this section directly to the provider. - Restorative dental (fillings) & endodontic, periodontic and oral surgery services are excluded. - Claims for covered benefits must be filed directly with the contracted provider and not the plan. - Your costs for these services will not count toward your maximum out-of-pocket amount.
+- Services must be rendered by a contracted provider. - You must pay any extra costs or services outside of the dental codes and coverage outlined in this section directly to the provider. - Restorative dental (fillings) & endodontic, periodontic and oral surgery services are excluded. - Claims for covered benefits must be filed directly with the contracted provider and not the plan.

-Optional supplemental package 2 - Dental and vision package

-As a Supplemental Benefit, these services are not routinely covered under Original Medicare.
-They are offered for an additional premium through this Optional Supplemental Package 2 - Dental and Vision Package.
+Optional supplemental benefits What you must pay when you get these services D1110 - Prophylaxis - adult Two fluoride treatments per year D1208 - Topical application of fluoride Your costs for these services will not count toward your maximum out-of-pocket amount.
+Optional supplemental package 2 - Dental and vision package As a Supplemental Benefit, these services are not routinely covered under Original Medicare.
+They are offere for an additional premium through this Optional Supplemental Package 2 - Dental and Vision Package.
+Premium \$32.00 monthly premium Dental services The plan will pay up to \$1,000 for

-Premium

-Dental services